Makss1974/ARCEON/README.md

 * **Real-time Monitoring:** Transparent terminal-based logging of every economic action.

 ---
+3. Configuration
+Create a .env file in the root directory (use .env.example as a template):

+Plaintext
+CIRCLE_API_KEY=your_test_api_key
+CIRCLE_ENTITY_SECRET=your_entity_secret
+4. Launch the Economy
+Start the main coordination hub:

+Bash
+python3 main.py
+📈 Technical Architecture
+The system uses a Bridge-Manager-Agent architecture:

+ArcBridge: Handles the low-level interaction with Circle SDK and Arc Network.

+SovereignManager: Orchestrates the market cycles.

+SpecializedAgents: Inherit from BaseAgent and implement unique market behaviors.

+🛡 Security Note
+All sensitive keys are managed via environment variables.
+The .env file is excluded from version control to prevent unauthorized use of funds.

+👥 Human Team
+Maks — System Architect & Backend Leader
 ## 🚀 How to Run (For Judges)

 ### 1. Prerequisites